GuzTech/verilog_ips/README.md

 first.
 To check a specific IP, run `make <IP name>` or if you want to check all of them, run `make formal`.

 ## Status
-The stack implementation has not been formally verified yet, but will be.
+The stack implementation has only been partially formally verified, and is being worked on.

 ## License
 verilog_ips is free and open hardware and is licensed under the [ISC licence](http://en.wikipedia.org/wiki/ISC_license).